MusicDataset/md_homepage/content/musics/f/FantasyOp.28inBMinor(1)-Alexander Scriabin.md

 ---
-title: Alexander Scriabin - Fantasy Op.
+title: Fantasy Op.
 28 in B Minor (1)
 description: This is the description for Fantasy Op.
 28 in B Minor by Alexander Scriabin
 composers: [Alexander Scriabin]
 periods: [Romantic]